-Scuba diving around the Gili Islands is rather nice but nothing spectacular if you compare to other places in Indonesia like Moyo Island, Komodo or Sulawesi.
-The current is generally very gentle and the visibility often good, offering perfect conditions for beginner divers.
-The waters around the Gilis are full of turtles and if you are lucky, it is also possible to encounter various other larger reef visitors.
-The less popular Southern Gili Islands around Sekotong offer an uncrowned alternative for relaxed reef diving.
-The reefs are full of bright soft corals and colorful crinoids, which harbor an amazing variety of rare marine life.
-We dive here during our West Lombok Cruises.
+The water current is generally very gentle and the visibility is good, offering perfect conditions for beginner divers.
+The waters around the Gili islands are full of turtles and if you are lucky, you will encounter other special and larger reef visitors.
+The southern part of the island offers a remote alternative for relaxed reef diving.
+The reefs are home to a variety of rare marine life with bright soft corals and colourful crinoids.

-Dive sites we frequently visit during our cruises include: Banta Island, Crystal Rock, Siabar Besar, Gili Lawa Dara, Golden Passage,Batu Bolong, Sebayor and Maskassar Manta Reef.
+Our guests have the possibility to explore the following islands: Banta Island, Crystal Rock, Siabar Besar, Gili Lawa Dara, Golden Passage,Batu Bolong, Sebayur and Maskassar Manta Reef.

 To discuss crafting the ultimate Private Yacht Charter around your individual preferences, please enquire below or email us at: email@example.com.